uwefassnacht/code-engine-samples/README.md

 ## Cleaning Up the Pre-Requisits

-Once you're done, you might want to clean up and remove the namespace that you created.
+Once you're done, you might want to clean up and remove everything you created.
 Here are the commands:

 ```bash
 ibmcloud cr region-set global